New Zealand police kill "extremist" who stabbed six in supermarket | Law-Order

 - New Zealand

-New Zealand police on Friday shot and killed a "violent extremist" who was known to authorities, Prime Minister Jacinda Ardern said, after he stabbed and wounded at least six people in a supermarket.
+New Zealand police on Friday shot and killed a knife-wielding "extremist" who was known to authorities, Prime Minister Jacinda Ardern said, after he stabbed and wounded at least six people in a supermarket.
 The attacker, a Sri Lankan national who had been in New Zealand for 10 years, was inspired by the Islamic State militant group and was being monitored constantly, Ardern said.

 "A violent extremist undertook a terrorist attack on innocent New Zealanders," Ardern told a briefing.
 "He obviously was a supporter of ISIS ideology," she said, referring to Islamic State.

 The attacker, who was not identified, had been a "person of interest" for about five years, Ardern said, adding that he had been killed within 60 seconds of beginning his attack in the city of Auckland.
-Police following the man thought he had gone into the New Lynn supermarket to do some shopping but he pulled out a large knife and started "running around like a lunatic" stabbing people, shopper Michelle Miller told the Stuff online news outlet.
+Police following the man thought he had gone into the New Lynn supermarket to do some shopping but picked up a knife from a display and started "running around like a lunatic" stabbing people, shopper Michelle Miller told the Stuff online news outlet.

 'SOMEBODY GOT STABBED' A video posted on social media showed shoppers in the supermarket seconds after the attacker struck.